 “You Have HIV?
 You’re Outta Here!”
 Delta Airlines on the Hook for $1.3 Million in Damages to Terminated Employee

 For employers, this case is a good reminder of just how costly an illegal firing can be.
 Employers should contact competent labor and employment counsel before terminating an employee who has a disability.
-Joseph Lewis is not alone.
+Delta’s former employee is not alone.
 Many employees have collected large settlements and jury awards from employers who have done just what Delta did.
 Therefore, employers should contact competent labor and employment counsel before terminating an employee who requests additional defined leave after he or she has exhausted FMLA.
 Many employers have paid costly settlements and jury awards based on this exact scenario.

 Brody and Associates regularly provides counsel on the Americans with Disabilities Act as well as other civil rights issues and employment laws in general.
 If we can be of assistance in this area, please contact us at email@example.com or 203.454.0560.